cchdo/r2r-ctd/HOW_TO_RELEASE.md

     d.
 Write a title, should include the version tag value and maybe something clever if you can think of it (have fun)
     e.
 Make the release notes, try using the "Generate release notes" button and see if that gets everything you need.
        Otherwise include at the minimum the contents of the changelog for this release.
+    f.
+Have the "Set as the latest release" check box checked.
 4. Click the green "publish" button.
 5. This should trigger a publish GH action that builds and publishes the package to pypi.
+   Check to make sure it actually worked.
 6. The release version will also be archived to zenodo as a new version.
+7. If needed, announce to folks in R2R who are using the software.